Note to Applicants:

 The Red Lake Navigation Center (temporary shelter space) provides a warm, supervised, welcoming, and affirming environment for single adult men or women as identified by collaborating partners from the Hiawatha encampment.
 This position involves providing hospitality to shelter residents and meeting their immediate needs in terms of sleeping space and basic daily needs.

 This position works on-site at the Red Lake Navigation Center.
 The shelter space at the Navigation Center can serve up to 120 single adults.
 The Navigation Center will be open 24 hours a day from approximately December 2018 to May 2019.
-Employee may be asked to provide back up for other advocates during periods of absence or during times of increased workloads.

 Multiple Positions Open